 - Have a documented learning or physical disability

 To apply to this program, stop by the Student Support Services Office in Room 431 North Shepler.

 Since 1987, SSS has been encouraging, teaching, motivating and joyfully watching Cameron students meet their goals and graduate!

 North Shepler 431

-Interested in STUDYING ABROAD?
+Interested in STUDYING AWAY?
 Cameron University provides opportunities and information for students who are interested in exploring options beyond those offered in the traditional classroom setting.
 Opportunities include the British Studies program, participation in the Governor Brad Henry Scholars program and various short-term faculty-led courses in destinations all over the world.
-Please contact the Office of Academic Enrichment at (580) 581-6775 or email Lani Malcolm at firstname.lastname@example.org for more information.
+Please contact our office at (580) 581-2284 or email Dr. Burgess at email@example.com for more information.